 - See Accommodations Page and Charts on the 21things4students.net site in the Teacher Resources.

 - "We have visited the writing process and now we are ready to complete and publish our final piece.”

-- “ Today you will have the opportunity to type your final piece demonstrating what you learned about ______________.”
+- “ Today you will have the opportunity to word process your final piece demonstrating what you learned about ______________.”

 - You will demonstrate Story Maker.

-- Model the lesson showing students how to type and add additional pages.
+- Model the lesson showing students how to word process and add additional pages.

 - Model drawing the art to coincide with the writing.

 - Demonstrate how to save or print their artifact.

 6b.
 Students create original works or responsibly repurpose or remix digital resources into new creations.

 6c Students communicate complex ideas clearly and effectively by creating or using a variety of digital objects such as visualizations, models or simulations.